yumuzi234/e8vm/io.md

 110-114: rom number of bytes read
 114-178: rom file name, max 100 chars

-## Page 5: Screen text frame buffer

-size 80x24, one byte for each char

-## Page 6: Screen color frame buffer

-size 80x24, one byte for each char, foreground and background

 ## Page 7: System information

 0-4: number of pages for the physical memory